Wheatpaste

 Wheatpaste (also known as flour and water paste, flour paste, or simply paste) is a gel or liquid adhesive made from wheat flour or starch and water.
 It has been used since antiquity for various arts and crafts such as bookbinding, découpage, collage, papier-mâché, and adhering paper posters and notices to walls.

 Types

 A critical difference among wheat pastes is the division between those made from flour and those made from starch.
 Vegetable flours contain both gluten and starch.
 Over time the gluten in a flour paste cross-links, making it very difficult to release the adhesive.
 Using only starch, a fine quality, fully reversible paste can be produced.
-The latter is the standard adhesive for paper conservation.
+The latter is used as an adhesive for paper and book conservation.

-Besides wheat, other vegetables also are processed into flours and starches from which pastes can be made, such as potato starch: characteristics, such as strength and reversibility, vary with the plant species; manufacturer's processing; and the recipe of the end-user.
+Besides wheat, other vegetables also are processed into flours and starches from which pastes can be made, such as potato starch: characteristics, such as strength, texture, or reversibility, vary with the plant species; manufacturer's processing; and/or the recipe of the end-user.